psimatis/Mancala-AI/README.md

 #### Minimax
 1. **depth** (int): The maximum depth of the game tree that the algorithm will explore.

-## A deeper dive for the nerds

-#### Project Goal
-My goal is to develop challenging opponents using different AI methods.
-This project has been immensely fun, and I may add more agents in the future.

-#### Agent Evaluation

-**Bug Alert**
-I noticed a bug on the capture mechanism.
-The bug is fixed but I did not re-run the experiments yet.
+## Experiments

-Impartial evaluation is challenging due to varying performance metrics among agents, and using myself as a sparring partner isn't ideal.
-Thus, I opted for tournaments between agents as the most practical and fair method (i.e., the best agent has the most wins). *main.py* runs 100 games per agent combination, and an agent wins by beating >50% of the games.
-The table below demonstrates the performance of various agents in a tournament.
-Running the code with the provided parameters must deliver the same results.
-These configurations are <ins>not</ins> optimal for training parameters but serve as a good starting point.
-Feel free to experiment and let me know of any interesting findings.
+Evaluation is challenging due to varying performance metrics among agents, and using myself as a sparring partner isn't ideal.
+Thus, I opted for tournaments between agents as the most practical and fair method, where the best agent is the one with the most wins.
+The tournament runs multiple games per agent combination, and an agent wins by beating >50% of the games.
+Draws are possible but ignored.

+I trained the agents using grid search, and the best performing ones are stored in the *best_models* directory.
+My training configuration might <ins>not</ins> be optimal so feel free to experiment and *let me know if you can beat my agents*.

+The table below demonstrates agent performance in a tournament.
+Running the code with **TRAIN_AGENT** set to *False* should return the same results.

 <table align="center">
   <tr>
     <th>Player</th>